 In establishing our business, we have used a variable interest entity, or VIE, structure.
-In the PRC, investment activities by foreign investors are principally governed by the Special Administrative Measures (Negative List) for Foreign Investment Access which is updated from time to time by the MOFCOM and NDRC.
-In June, 2020, the MOFCOM and the NDRC promulgated the Special Administrative Measures (Negative List) for Foreign Investment Access (2020 Version), or the Negative List, which became effective on July 23, 2020.
-On December 27, 2020, the Special Administrative Measures for foreign investment access (Negative List) (2021 version) was issued and became effective on January 1, 2022, replacing the Special Administrative Measures for foreign investment access (Negative List) (2020 version).
-The Negative List divides industries into two categories: restricted and prohibited.
-Industries not listed in the Negative List are generally open to foreign investment unless specifically restricted by other PRC regulations.
+In the PRC, investment activities by foreign investors are principally governed by the NDRC and the MOFCOM which promulgated the Special Administrative Measures (Negative List) for Foreign Investment Access (2021 Edition) (the "2021 National Negative List") and the Special Administrative Measures (Negative List) for Foreign Investment Access in Pilot Free Trade Zones (2021 Edition) (the "2021 FTZ Negative List") (collectively the "2021 Negative Lists") on December 27, 2021, which took effect on January 1, 2022.
+Industries listed in the 2021 Negative Lists are divided into two categories: restricted and prohibited.
+Industries not listed in the 2021 Negative Lists are generally deemed as constituting a third "permitted" category. .
 Our Company and the WFOE are considered as foreign investors or foreign invested enterprises under PRC law.

-Though the business we conduct through our variable interest entity is not within the category in which foreign investment is currently restricted or prohibited under the Negative List or other PRC Laws, we expect that in the future Jiangsu Yanggu will engage in marketing survey services for online marketplaces.
+Though the business we conduct through the variable interest entity is not within the category in which foreign investment is currently restricted or prohibited under the Negative List or other PRC Laws, we expect that in the future Jiangsu Yanggu will engage in marketing survey services for online marketplaces.
 Marketing survey services are within the category in which foreign investment is restricted pursuant to the Negative List.
 In addition, we intend to centralize our management and operation in the PRC to avoid being restricted in conducting certain business activities which are important for our current or future business but are currently restricted or might be restricted in the future.
-As such, we believe the agreements between the WFOE and our variable interest entity are necessary and essential for our business operation without the equity ownership of the VIE.
-These contractual arrangements with our variable interest entity and its shareholders enable us to exercise effective control over the variable interest entity and hence consolidate the financial results of the VIE and its wholly owned subsidiaries without being deemed as a foreign invested company.
+As such, we believe the agreements between the WFOE and the variable interest entity are necessary and essential for our business operation without the equity ownership of the VIE.
+These contractual arrangements with the variable interest entity and its shareholders enable us to exercise effective control over the variable interest entity and hence consolidate the financial results of the VIE and its wholly owned subsidiaries without being deemed as a foreign invested company.

-In our case, the WFOE effectively assumed management of the business activities of our variable interest entity through a series of agreements which are referred to as the VIE Agreements.
+In our case, the WFOE effectively assumed management of the business activities of the variable interest entity through a series of agreements which are referred to as the VIE Agreements.
 The VIE Agreements are comprised of a series of agreements, including a Technical Consultation and Service Agreement, an Equity Pledge Agreement, an Equity Option Agreement, and a Voting Rights Proxy and Financial Supporting Agreement.
 Through the VIE Agreements, the WFOE has the right to advise, consult, manage and operate the variable interest entity for an annual consulting service fee in the amount of 100% of the variable interest entity's net profit as determined under PRC accounting standards.
-The Shareholders of the variable interest entity have pledged all of their rights, title and equity interest in the variable interest entity as security for the WFOE to collect consulting services fees provided to the variable interest entity through the Equity Pledge Agreement.
-In order to further reinforce the WFOE's right to control and operate the variable interest entity, the variable interest entity's shareholders have granted the WFOE an exclusive right and option to acquire all of their equity interests in the variable interest entity through the Equity Option Agreement.
+The shareholders of the variable interest entity have pledged all of their rights, title and equity interest in the variable interest entity as security for the WFOE to collect consulting services fees provided to the variable interest entity's shareholders have granted the WFOE an exclusive right and option to acquire all of their equity interests in the variable interest entity through the Equity Option Agreement.